roteKlaue/car-edger-frontend/README.md

 - vcpkg – Dependency manager for C++ libraries
 - nlohmann/json – JSON library used for data serialization and configuration
 - Windows x64 – Target platform
-- GitHub Actions – Tried to use it for CI/CD and release automation but failed miserably.
-(Around 15 commits dedicated to this)
+- GitHub Actions – CI/CD dreams (crashed and burned — see commit history for proof 🚒)